saberzero1/habitica-google-calendar/README.md

 ## Installation

  - Copy the contents of `habitica-google-calendar.gs` into an empty Google App Scripts file.
- - Create a Google Calendar for the To Dos, or use an existing one.
+ - Create a Google Calendar for the To-Dos, or use an existing one.
  - Set the values of `habId`, `habToken` and `calendarName`.
  - Set a daily time-based trigger to execute `scheduleToDos()` somewhere after midnight in your timezone.
  - Insert some calendar entries in the Google Calendar.